-North Korea fires ‘unidentified’ ballistic missiles towards East Sea: Seoul
+North Korea fires multiple ballistic missiles towards East Sea

 Experts warned N Korea could launch provocative missile tests before or during the upcoming APEC summit in South Korea.

-North Korea has fired at least one ballistic missile towards waters off its eastern coast, South Korea’s military said, marking its first missile launch in months.
+North Korea has fired multiple, short-range ballistic missiles towards waters off its eastern coast, South Korea’s military said, marking its first missile launch in months.

-The missile launch on Wednesday morning comes a week before South Korea hosts the Asia-Pacific Economic Cooperation (APEC) summit, which will see Chinese President Xi Jinping, United States President Donald Trump, and other world leaders gather in the South Korean city of Gyeongju for talks.
+The launch of missiles on Wednesday morning comes a week before South Korea hosts the Asia-Pacific Economic Cooperation (APEC) summit, which will see Chinese President Xi Jinping, United States President Donald Trump, and other world leaders gather in the South Korean city of Gyeongju for talks.

 Recommended Storieslist of 4 items